Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

 - The `AerobaticSequenceSignature` is a fictional property that is used to demonstrate the capabilities of GitHub Copilot.
 It is not a real aviation concept.

-- Some examples of `AerobaticSequenceSignature` are:
+- Some examples of a `AerobaticSequenceSignature` are:
     - L4B-H2C-R3A-S1D-T2E
     - L1A-H1B-R1C-T1E
     - L2A-H2B-R2C

 - Let's prompt engineer Copilot to generate a solution for the `AerobaticSequenceSignature` property.

-// TODO Explain One Shot - Few Shots and Chain of Thought

 - Open the Copilot Chat extension and ask the following advanced prompt engineered question: